georgievcodes/Ticket_Richard/README.md

 Greetings Richard,

 Sorry to hear that you have encountered issues.
-Our team strive to provide not only an excellent product but also the tools needed to ensure a smooth and seamless product experience.
-Documentation is one of the aspects we are constantly trying to improve and we will appriciate any comments or suggestions you may have.
+Our team strive to provide not only an excellent product, but also the tools needed to ensure a smooth and seamless product experience.
+I have passed your feedback to the team.
+We are thinking of ways to improve the articles related to Grid data-binding and external filtering to be more comprehensive so that they don't cause an issue for the next person using the docs.

 On to the issue at hand.
 I have created a demo project with all the features you've mentioned.
-In the readme file you can find extra info about the used components.
+In the README file you can find extra info about the used components.

 [Click this link to go the demo repository](https://github.com/georgievcodes/Ticket_Richard)

 I hope the demo has all the info you require.
-Should any other issues or questions arise feel free to contact us again, we are here to assist.
+Should any other issues or questions arise, feel free to contact us again, we are here to assist.
-In addition you can check the links bellow for extra info and functionalities you might want to add.
+In addition, you can check the next few links for extra info and functionalities you might want to add.

 [Grid component](https://demos.telerik.com/aspnet-core/grid)
 [DropDownList component](https://demos.telerik.com/aspnet-core/dropdownlist)
 [DataSource component](https://demos.telerik.com/aspnet-core/datasource)

 Regards,
-Georgie Georgiev - SupportTeam™
+Georgi Georgiev - SupportTeam™